wyskoj/midijam-hacked/README.md

 9. Press Enter to reset the camera and F4 to stop the script.

 # HD Rendering
 Download the repository and inside the HD folder will be an .exe file which is set to play at 1920x1080, and a .hwf file which includes a black background and no text or progress bar.
+Copy these files into your MIDIJam folder, and run `config.exe` and set the resolution to `1152x864`.